Prompt injection

 Chunk size determines how much data from a single input is fed to the model at once.
 It’s driven by the underlying model constraint on maximum sequence length and task needs for context.
 It directly impacts memory usage per inference call and can affect latency if chunks are too large.

-The prompt injection processor implements a sliding window for chunking input to maintain context between chunks.
+The prompt injection processor implements a sliding window (overlap) for chunking input.
 A sliding window refers to the practice of dividing longer text into overlapping chunks so that a model can capture context that spans chunk boundaries.
 During inference, each chunk is fed separately into the classification model.
-Because each segment undergoes a forward pass, the process can increase memory usage as more segments are generated and processed.
+Because each chunk is passed through the model (a forward pass), the process can increase memory usage as more chunks are generated and processed.
+Too much overlap can lead to repeated processing of the same tokens, which might not improve prediction efficacy and could even introduce redundancy in the predictions.
+Decreased overlap reduces redundancy in the processed data but with little or no overlap, the model might miss contextual cues that lie near the chunk boundaries, potentially reducing prediction consistency across segments.

-The default chunk overlap size in tokens is 64, to disable overlapping set the environment variable PROMPT_INJECTION_PROCESSOR_CHUNK_OVERLAP: 0.
-This value should not be set to a value larger than chunk_size - 1.
-A lower overlap number results in less overlap between chunks and a smaller total chunk count.
-A higher overlap number results in more overlap between chunks and a larger total chunk count.
+The default chunk overlap size in tokens is half the value of the chunk size setting; to disable overlapping set the environment variable PROMPT_INJECTION_PROCESSOR_CHUNK_OVERLAP: 0.
+This value must not be set to a value larger than chunk_size - 1.

 Batch processing